The following post is from Prerna of The Mom Writes: Why You Don’t Need Another Productivity Tool to Manage Your Time

 4. You need to commit to a habit.

 Finally, we need to commit to a habit.
 Whether it is waking up earlier than usual or tracking our time, we need to commit to it and see it through so that it can make a difference.
-To say, “I tracked my time, but it made no difference” makes little sense to me unless I know for how long did you track your time.
+To say, “I tracked my time, but it made no difference,” makes little sense to me unless I know for how long did you track your time.
 A day, a week, a month, three months?
-Commit to a time management habit to really decide whether it works for you or not.
+Commit to a time management habit to decide whether it works for you.

 So, now that you know you don’t need another time management tool, what will YOU be doing to improve your productivity?